 After a maintenance organisation has been issued with an approval certificate it is periodically inspected and audited by the FOCA.
 If any discrepancies are identified, the organisation concerned is required to permanently rectify them within a deadline specified by the FOCA.

-the "Bilateral Aviation Safety Agreements" (BASA) are published on the website: "Safety -International affairs - Technical agreements".
+The Agreements are published on the website: "Safety -International affairs - Technical agreements".